Raulitoflying/CS5520-Cafeteria/README.md

 3. **Coffee Exploration**: Browse through various coffee types and add them to the cart.
 4. **Cart Management**: Add, remove, and adjust quantities of items in the cart, with a total price calculation.
 5. **Journal**: Maintain a journal of coffee experiences with the option to add images and detailed notes.
+6. **Notification**: Implemented by Xi Xi, users now receive push notifications for order updates, reminders for journal entries, and promotions.
+7. **Location Use**: Implemented by YiXiang Zhou, location services were added to allow users to log coffee experiences with geographic data.
+8. **Payment Integration**: YiXiang Zhou added a payment feature to facilitate checkout and order completion.
+9. **About Us Page**: Created by YiXiang Zhou, this page provides app and team information.

 ## File Structure and Key Components
 - **Signup.js**: Handles user sign-up, form validation, and navigation to the login screen if the user already has an account.